1.

 47.

 American Psychological Association.
-Publication manual of the American Psychological Association.
-(American Psychological Association, 2010).
+Publication Manual of the American Psychological Association.
+(American Psychological Association, Washington, DC, 2010).